Upper Salmon River

 The Upper Salmon River divides Fundy National Park and the village of Alma, New Brunswick at its delta.
 Here, it is inundated with tidal water from the Salisbury Bay (Chignecto Bay) a kilometer to the site of a former dam, making for a large estuary and inter-tidal zone.
 Its watershed catchment drains a large area in and outside the park, made up of tributaries and their sub-units including Kinnie Brook, Laverty, Forty-five River, Lake Brook, Greenough Brook, and others.

 It is a sub-unit within the Chignecto Bay North Watershed, an area designated under the UNESCO Programme on Man and the Biosphere.
 Macro-regionally, it is part of the Gulf of Maine watershed.

 History

-Its name hints at the clarification needed to distinguish the "salmon rivers".
-More than one Salmon River existed in Saint John County and elsewhere in the bay.
-Some are only a few miles apart.
-Early land claims on the river were delayed by confusion over the exact river, and it wasn't until the matter was settled in a court of law.
+Its name hints at the need to distinguish between the "salmon rivers" in the bay.
+More than one Salmon River existed within a number of miles in Saint Martins Parish, Saint John County including this one.
+Early land granting in the area was delayed by confusion over the Salmon River in question, and in the case of the initial grant on both sides of the Upper Salmon, it took a court judgement.

-But it is also now referred to as the Alma River.
-In the settlement's heyday, the river and the village were both named for the Salmon River.
-It was severed from Saint John, and in 1856 the area was established within Albert County, by Legislative authority, as Alma Parish, after the Crimean War battle.
+It is also referred to as the Alma River for the village by that name.
+In Alma's beginning, the settlement was named Salmon River Settlement.

+Saint John county receded to the west in 1837, placing the river in Westmorland, and in 1856 the river transitioned from being at the furthest reaches of Westmorland to being included in the new Albert County.

+At the creation of Fundy National Park, the river and its tributary Lake Brook formed the southern boundary.